 51.8% of all queries in the DITL 2014 data are for non-existent TLDs.
 These are subject to negative caching which often has lower limits (3 hours for BIND and 15 minutes for Windows).
 Unless root zone TTLs and SOA parameters change significantly, it would not affect the amount of “NXDOMAIN queries” received at the root.

+Study Results:

+An IP address must send at least 2 same-TLD queries in order to qualify as a measurement.
+Addresses which did not send at least 2 same-TLD queries are counted in the queries line, but not in the measurements line.

-Study Results: Figure 4 below shows the cumulative distribution of the number of client IPs sending queries (red line) and providing measurements (blue line).
+Figure 4 below shows the cumulative distribution of the number of client IPs sending queries (red line) and providing measurements (blue line).